ianjones/moodle-assignsubmission_comparativejudgement/docs/Developer.md

 The code is in `mod/assign/submission/comparativejudgement`.

-The plugin also depends on [rhandler](https://github.com/andrewhancox/local_rhandler)  which needs to be cloned into `local/rhandler`.

 ## PHP Unit tests

 Moodle uses PHPUnit for its unit tests.
 Setting this up and getting it working